-Amici submit this brief because they understand that the conduct at the core of the Plaintiff-Appellee's Complaint is that the Defendants affirmatively and knowingly concealed and denied the hazards that they knew would result from the normal use of their fossil fuel products by misrepresenting those products and deliberately discrediting scientific information related to climate change.
-As such, it is critical to the ultimate outcome of this appeal that full documentation of these misrepresentations is available to the Court as it considers the arguments and claims made by Defendants-Appellants and their supporting amicus, the U.S. Chamber of Commerce.
+Amici submit this brief because they understand that the conduct at the core of the Plaintiffs-Appellees' Complaint is that the Defendants affirmatively and knowingly concealed the hazards that they knew would result from the normal use of their fossil fuel products through misrepresentation about those products and deliberately discrediting scientific information related to climate change.
+As such it is critical to the ultimate outcome of these appeals that full documentation of these misrepresentations is available to the Court as it considers the arguments and claims made by Defendants-Appellants and their supporting amicus, the U.S. Chamber of Commerce.